What do Abramovich sanctions mean for Chelsea?

 Abramovich has bankrolled the most successful era in the Blues’ history since taking charge in 2003 — the club have won five Premier League titles and two Champions Leagues among 19 major trophies.

-The billionaire — described by the UK government as part of Russian President Vladimir Putin’s inner circle — had already signalled his intent to sell Chelsea due to the looming threat of sanctions.
+The billionaire — described by the UK government as part of Russian President Vladimir Putin’s inner circle — had already signalled his intention to sell the club last week as pressure mounted.

-UK Culture Secretary Nadine Dorris said the priority was to “hold those who have enabled the Putin regime to account”.
+UK Culture Secretary Nadine Dorries said the priority was to “hold those who have enabled the Putin regime to account”.

-“Today’s sanctions obviously have a direct impact on Chelsea and its fans,” she tweeted.
-“We have been working hard to ensure the club & the national game are not unnecessarily harmed by these important sanctions.”

-Chelsea, who are in Premier League action against Norwich later on Thursday, have been given a special licence to continue to operate.
+Chelsea, who are in Premier League action against Norwich later on Thursday, have been given a special licence to continue to operate but nevertheless face tough restrictions.

-But even that licence imposes some tough restrictions on a club still in the running for the Champions League and FA Cup this season and sitting third in the Premier League.
+They said they would seek talks with the government to amend the licence to “allow the club to operate as normal as possible.”

 Sale on hold

-The freezing of Abramovich’s assets means any sale of the club appears on hold for now.
+The freezing of Abramovich’s assets means any sale of the club is on hold for now.

-“Chelsea Football Club is now also subject to an asset freeze under UK financial sanctions,” said the government’s Office of Financial Sanctions Implementation.
+A spokesman for Prime Minister Boris Johnson confirmed a new licence would need to be granted for the club to change hands and in a manner that would not allow the Russian to profit.

-A number of interested bidders have signalled their interest, although many believed Abramovich’s reported £3 billion ($4 billion) asking price was unrealistic.
+A number of interested bidders have signalled their interest in the club, although many believed Abramovich’s reported £3 billion ($4 billion) asking price was unrealistic.

-In a statement, the Chelsea Supporters’ Trust (CST) said: “The CST notes with concern the government’s statement regarding the owner.
-Supporters MUST be involved in any conversation regarding ongoing impacts on the club and its global fan base.”

 Players can be paid